 This page is dedicated to the memory of my dear friend Clem, who passed away 2nd November 2008.

-Clem was a fine New Orleans style jazz trumpeter known and respected on the traditional jazz circuit right across Europe.
+He was a fine New Orleans style jazz trumpeter known and respected on the traditional jazz circuit right across Europe.
+He was also a very good bass player - both double bass and Fender bass.

 Below is a tribute first from my own experience, and then a resume of his long and distinguished career playing jazz music.